the-crypt-keeper/modelzoo/README.md

    - name: "RTX3090"
      vars:
         CUDA_VISIBLE_DEVICES: 0
+   - name: "P40"
+     vars:
+        CUDA_VISIBLE_DEVICES: 1
 ```

-Multiple enviroments may be pre-defined in the configuration file.
+Multiple enviroments may be pre-defined in the configuration file, and multiple enviroments can be selected when launching model (any conflicting values will be merged with a comma).

 ### Remote Models (Peers)